CZ

 Cross Sectional Asset Pricing with Text Embedding, (2024), with Mark He.

-Optimal Trading Strategy for Long-Term Investment via IV-Q-learning with Noisy Instruments, (2024), with Yueyang Zhong.
+Robust Long-Term Investment Strategy via Causal Reinforcement Learning, (2024), with Yueyang Zhong.

 TEACHING